kazaamjt/BlogContent/basics/part_2.md

 ```

 This will install the `AD domain Services` and the PowerShell administration tools so we can configure AD using Powershell.
-You can use `Get-WindowsFeature AD*,RSAT-AD*` to double-check that everything is installed.
+You can use `Get-WindowsFeature *AD*` to double-check that everything is installed.

-Since our `Domain Controller`, or `DC` for short, will also function as our DNS server,
-I'm setting it's address to `127.0.0.1`.
-This is considered good practice.

 Next, we'll set up a Forest and a Domain and install the `DNS Services`: